joseTamezPena/Finite-Particles/README.md

 ## Model Overview

-The model assumes a universe filled with **vector corpuscles**—hypothetical entities carrying position, velocity, and orientation—that mediate interactions between finite-sized particles.
+The model assumes a universe filled with finite-sized **vector corpuscles**—hypothetical entities carrying position, velocity, and orientation—that mediate interactions between finite-sized particles.
 Each corpuscle is characterized by:

+-   **Size**: $l$

 -   **Position**: $\mathbf{x_c}$,